concur/developer.concur.com/src/api-reference/user/index.markdown

 ## <a name="createUser"></a>Create or update a user's account information

-**NOTE: The success rate of using this API to *fully* create a user profile is low because the definition of a User varies widely from one customer to the next.
-At this time, this variability is due to the products the customer purchased and the customers' configuration choices within the products.
-The developer or customer should expect to do follow-up work to the user profiles in order for the Users profiles to be 100% complete.
-Therefore, manual edits or updates via a file import are likely required to complete the User profiles started with this API.
+**NOTE: The developer or customer should expect to do follow-up work to the user profiles in order for the User profiles to be 100% ready for use.
+Manual edits or updates via a file import are likely required to complete the User profiles started with this API.
 Future releases will address these topics.**

 Updates one or more users.
 The batch can contain up to 500 users.
 (Creating Users is not fully supported at this time)